 As a general rule, you want to be enjoying that coffee around 7-10 days after it’s been roasted.
 This will give you the best aroma and balance of flavours.

 Every time you visit a café with specialty coffee, you can be sure that the little extra you’re paying is to taste the coffee at its peak.

-And there you have it!
-Three no-nonsense reasons to justify why opening your wallet for specialty coffee is well worth its weight in beans.
+We could go on, but we wanted to keep this brief and give you three no-nonsense reasons to justify why opening your wallet for specialty coffee is well worth its weight in beans.